Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

 \subsection{Immutability}

-Immutability is often linked to the security of storing biometric templates and is even identified as the main purpose of the combination.
-However, this sort of immutable security may compromise the privacy of data subjects, particularly where their biometric data are processed \cite{Ref75}.
-Article 17 GDPR gives effect to individuals’(data subjects) demands to have their data deleted without undue delay.
-As we just stated, biometric traits are unchangeable, and biometric templates are, in theory, irrevocable.
-Therefore, any blockchain design envisaging raw or hashed on-chain storage of biometric templates would exacerbate the data protection risks.
-However, the same article also defines the exceptions to the right that is important to keep in mind when experimenting with blockchains and personal data.
-These exceptions are:
+Immutability as the main attribute of blockchain may compromise the privacy of data subjects, particularly where their biometric data are processed \cite{Ref75}.
+Article 17 GDPR gives effect to the demands of individuals (data subjects) to have their data deleted without undue delay.
+As we just stated, biometric traits are unchangeable and biometric templates are, in theory, irrevocable.
+Therefore, any blockchain design that envisions raw or hashed on-chain storage of biometric templates would exacerbate the data protection risks.
+However, the same article also defines the exceptions to the right that are important to keep in mind when experimenting with blockchains and personal data.
+These exceptions demonstrate that the right to be forgotten is not an absolute right, nor is the right to privacy and the right to the protection of personal data.
+These exceptions are as follows:

 \begin{itemize}